Marijon Ancich: Championship games

-In the Southern Section Division III championship game, Hart High School intercepted a pass on their own five-yard line with 21 seconds left to preserve a 17–14 victory against St. Paul.
-Hart was led by eventual Cal Berkeley and NFL quarterback Kyle Boller.
+In the Division III championship game, Hart High School intercepted a pass on their own 5-yard line with 21 seconds left to preserve a 17–14 victory against St. Paul.
+Hart was led by eventual Cal and NFL quarterback Kyle Boller.

 Final Game

 On Saturday, June 23, 2012, Coach Marijon Ancich was at the helm for his last football game as a coach representing St. Paul High School.
 Ancich was chosen to coach in the 2nd annual Arizona vs. Southern California All-Star Game in Surprise, Arizona.